In order for us to meet National Lottery funding regulations and fulfil our aims, there are some things we will and won't be able to fund.

 If your project meets our strategic outcomes and your organisation is eligible, an application is likely to be fundable if it meets the following criteria:

-- Must fit with Sport England's Youth and Community Strategy
+- Must fit with Sport England's 'Towards an Active Nation' strategy

 - Applications must be for between £300 and £10,000 and total project costs must not exceed £50,000.